iamnizzam/recruitment-test-fullstack/README.md

 Test taken by candidates applying for the post of Fullstack Developer

 # The Task
-The task is to create a cross platform web-based single-page chat client application.
+The task is to create a cross platform web-based single-page textual chat client application.
 It is a simple chat application that utilizes two transports instead of only one.
 The authentication is not a concern for you right now.
 Just let the user pick a username that has not already been picked.
 Registration/Passwords are not needed.
 You can do them if you fancy but seriously, why? :)

 The first trasport is websocket.
 I suggest you use the `WebSocket` native APIs on client side.